 Here are a few tried-and-true tips for scoring tickets—and good seats—to your favorite talk show.

 1. Get tickets ahead of time

 Most shows book their audiences in advance.
 How far in advance depends on the show's popularity.
-Each show has a specific ticket system that sometimes involves a wait list—or waiting in person.
-Shows like Ellen Degeneres often have months-long waitlists.
+Each show has a specific ticket system that involves a wait list—sometimes months long—or waiting in person.

 2. Do your research

 Some shows ask their audience to submit questions or information ahead of time that could be used in the show.
 For example, Jimmy Kimmel asks his audiences to share their favorite moment from the show's history.
 If you can find out ahead of time about what you may be asked for, you can up your chances of having it included in the show by giving great answers.